 - Retain the water on the side.

-- Grind this into a powdery mix, then add the soaking water, tablespoon at a time.
+- Grind the lentils into a powdery mix, then add the soaking water, one tablespoon at a time.
 You don’t need to use all the water.

 - After a couple of minutes, The batter gets foamy and it feels fluffy.